ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor: Introduction

 Despite great importance, unfortunately, how to effectively improve long-term engagement in sequential recommendation remains largely uninvestigated.
-Existing works on sequential recommendation have typically focused on estimating the probability of immediate engagement with various neural network architectures~\cite{hidasi2015session,tang2018personalized,sun2019bert4rec}.
+Relating the changes in long-term user engagement to a single recommendation is a tough problem~\citep{wang2022surrogate}.
+Existing works on sequential recommendation have typically focused on estimating the probability of immediate engagement with various neural network architectures~\citep{hidasi2015session,tang2018personalized}.
 However, they neglect to explicitly improve user stickiness such as increasing the frequency of visits or extending the average session length.
 There have been some recent efforts to optimize long-term engagement in sequential recommendation.
-However, they are usually based on strong assumptions such as recommendation diversity will increase long-term engagement~\cite{teo2016adaptive,zou2019reinforcement}.
-In fact, the relationship between recommendation diversity and long-term engagement is largely empirical, and how to measure diversity properly is also unclear~\cite{zhao2020maximizing}.
+However, they are usually based on strong assumptions such as recommendation diversity will increase long-term engagement~\citep{teo2016adaptive,zou2019reinforcement}.
+In fact, the relationship between recommendation diversity and long-term engagement is largely empirical, and how to measure diversity properly is also unclear~\citep{zhao2020maximizing}.